johnyang-nv/FB-OCC-TRT/deployment/README.md

 ## Running TensorRT Engine Creation on the Target Platform

-TensorRT engine creation must be performed on the target platform running NVIDIA DRIVE OS, as the cross-compiled TensorRT plugin is not recognized on x86 systems but works on ARM-based platforms.
+Before proceeding with TensorRT engine creation, ensure that the target platform (e.g., NVIDIA DRIVE Orin) is properly set up with NVIDIA DRIVE OS.
+Use [the procedures in this section](https://developer.nvidia.com/docs/drive/drive-os/6.0.10/public/drive-os-linux-installation/common/topics/installation/docker-ngc/setup-drive-os-linux-nvonline.html#ariaid-title5) to flash NVIDIA DRIVE OS Linux to the target system from the Docker container.
+Following these steps will prepare the target system with the necessary operating system, drivers, and tools.

 1. **Prepare and Transfer Required Files**

-   Transfer the following files to the target platform:
+   Prepare the following files to the target platform:

    - ONNX file: `fbocc-r50-cbgs_depth_16f_16x4_20e_trt.onnx`
    - Compiled plugin: `fb-occ_trt_plugin_aarch64.so`